Shubham281220/Rufus-Web-Data-Extraction-Tool-for-LLMs/README.md

 ### 1. **Set Up Virtual Environment**

-To ensure your project runs smoothly and avoids dependency conflicts, it's best to create and activate a virtual environment.
+To ensure the project runs smoothly and avoids dependency conflicts, it's best to create and activate a virtual environment.

 1. **Create a Virtual Environment**:
-   Open your terminal and run the following command:
+   Open the terminal and run the following command:

    ```bash
    python -m venv venv